B.A. in Criminology, Law, and Society

 Office Assistant (he/him/his)

-Nick is a second year sociology major with a possible minor in social work from San Francisco, CA. He is an only child as well as a first-generation student.
+Nick is a third year sociology major with a possible minor in social work from San Francisco, CA. He is an only child as well as a first-generation student.
 Before his first year, Nick joined the Connections Leadership Program which was a program for committed leaders of color ready to effect sustainable change.
 Nick has found support through the Outreach Center and his coworkers at OMA in times of need.
-Nick currently works as an office assistant for the OMA office and as a first-year Residential Advisor in Xavier.
+Nick currently works as an office assistant for the OMA office and as a second-year Residential Advisor in Bellarmine.

 Nick enjoys traveling around Seattle, finding concerts to go to and going to the S.U. basketball games throughout the winter.
 Nick is interested in starting a Students of Color space on campus to add another safe space.
 Nick hopes to work with his team and supervisors to help create impactful forums, events, and talks for the campus community.